+Name

+Joshua Ross

 Email Address

-Joshua Ross

-Name
+rocky@legacyak.net

 Subject

-rocky@legacyak.net

 O2022-36

 Message

-Based on a quick review of who is in favor of and who is opposed to this ordinance, I will be sending in a letter in opposition of proposed changes.
+Based on a quick review of who is in favor of a in a letter in opposition of proposed changes. and who is opposed to this ordinance, I will be sending

-I believe these changes are unnecessary, don't solve any issues (if there are any) and will dramatically increase aggregate costs on the southern peninsula.
-Rarely is more government involvement the best answer to any issue.
-Should issues with the current ordinance/permitting process exist, at a minimum, the assembly must seek professional input from local aggregate handling businesses.
+'t solve any issues (if there are any) and will southern peninsula.
+Rarely is more government buld issues with the current ordinance/permitting